Skip to main content

 1. Create a component artboard (the thing you want to repeat)

-2. Attach the script to a node
+2. Add the script to the artboard so Rive creates a script node

 3. In the script's input panel, assign the component to template